entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/from-blueprint-to-de.md

 ## Purpose

-In this tutorial you will learn how to generate an ECR bundle from a microservice generated using the JHipster’s Entando Blueprint.
+In this tutorial you will learn how to generate an ECR bundle from a microservice generated using JHipster’s Entando Blueprint.

 ## Requirements